-Additionally, subsequent to the public hearing held in this matter, the WWS conducted a field reconnaissance in consideration of the marina being properly sited, in accordance with adequate water depths and without the need for future dredging.
+Additionally, as previously noted above, the WWS conducted a field reconnaissance in consideration of the marina being properly sited, in accordance with adequate water depths and without the need for future dredging.
 On September 13, 2021, WWS staff traveled to the proposed marina site during a typical low tide via boat and the course of the vessel was navigated several times along the shoreline.
 Physical measurements of water depths were taken at the site as well as their location using a Global Positioning Unit ("GPS") capable of submeter accuracy.
 As a result of the field reconnaissance noted above, the WWS determined that the nearshore waterway was indeed a shallow site, with water depths ranging slightly over one foot at mean low water in some of the proposed slip areas.
 On September 15, 2021, the WWS sent a letter requesting further information in order to continue this review and render a recommendation for the Record as to approval or denial of this Application.

 On December 30, 2021, Ms. Maurmeyer provided an update to the information requested.
 This update included revising the classification of the marina to a recreational private marina, to be operated for the exclusive use of the waterfront property owners of Tax Parcel No. 2-34-18.00-51.06.

-Additionally, the Operations and Maintenance Plan was updated to memorialize the marina classification to limit the use of the marina to the owners of the waterfront parcel, including action the harbormaster would take for any marina users that violated provisions of the Plan, as well as revising several other details as stipulated in the WWS's letter referenced above.
+Additionally, the O&M Plan was updated to memorialize the marina classification to limit the use of the marina to the owners of the waterfront parcel, including action the harbormaster would take for any marina users that violated provisions of the Plan, as well as revising several other details as stipulated in the WWS's letter referenced above.

-The TRM further notes that, although the Department had requested detailed bathymetry to be submitted by the Applicant, it was not provided.
-This Application, along with two other applications currently pending before the Department in the same vicinity of Herring Creek, called into question adequate water depths for mooring and/or navigating at mean low water in the area in general.
-The Department was not confident in the limited water depth observations provided within these applications, and therefore contracted for a bathymetric survey encompassing all three proposed project sites located on either side of Herring Creek.
-The TRM provided to this Hearing Officer in the current matter was significantly delayed, according to WWS, due to the time required to schedule, conduct, and evaluate the survey.
-While the WWS acknowledges the prolonged processing time associated with the bathymetric survey and the subsequent review and evaluation, the TRM states that such information was deemed necessary to adequately evaluate the proposed structures and the public concerns raised in the comments received by the Department in this matter.
+The TRM notes that, although the Department had requested detailed bathymetry to be submitted by the Applicant, it was not provided.
+This Application, along with two other permit applications currently pending before the Department in the same vicinity of Herring Creek, called into question adequate water depths for mooring and/or navigating at mean low water in the area in general.
+The WWS was not confident in the limited water depth observations provided within these applications, and therefore contracted for a bathymetric survey encompassing all three proposed project sites located on either side of Herring Creek.
+The TRM provided to Hearing Officer Vest in the current matter was significantly delayed due to the time required to schedule, conduct, and evaluate the survey.
+While the WWS acknowledges the prolonged processing time associated with the bathymetric survey and the subsequent review and evaluation, such information was deemed necessary to adequately evaluate the proposed structures and address the public concerns received by the Department in this matter.

 On June 10, 2022, the WWS provided the survey results to the Applicant, and requested that the location of the docking facility be superimposed over the bathymetry in order to evaluate for adequate water depths.
 In consideration of slips attaining deeper water depths, the Applicant updated the docking facility site to be relocated 75 feet east of the boat ramp.
-The final submission of updates provided to WWS on March 31, 2023, eliminated the two innermost slips due to inadequate water depths and revised the Operations and Maintenance Plan to incorporate the modification to eight proposed slips (as opposed to the ten slips originally requested).
+The final submission of updates provided to WWS on March 31, 2023, eliminated the two innermost slips due to inadequate water depths and revised the O&M Plan to incorporate the modification to eight proposed slips (as opposed to the ten slips originally requested).